Nelson Decorative & Fine Arts Society (NEDFAS)

 The Nelson lectures are held on a Wednesday evening with a 6.30 pm start.
 The lectures are of one hour duration and are followed by a social time during which a glass of wine or juice and sandwiches are served.
 This provides an opportunity for members to meet the lecturer and other members.

 The annual subscription is $135 per person, or $245 for a couple living at the same address.The annual subscription covers the cost of venue and equipment, travel and accommodation for the lecturer, and refreshments after the lectures.
 Membership is limited to 180 members and a Wait List is managed by our Membership Secretary.
 Please download and complete the NEDFAS 2020 Membership Subscription and email it to firstname.lastname@example.org.
 Members are required to advise our Membership Secretary if they wish to bring a guest.
-We regret that any one guest is restricted to attending just two lectures per year.
+We regret that any one guest is restricted to attending just three lectures per year.
 There is a charge of $25.00 per guest.
 Members of other DFASNZ or The Arts Society (international) are welcomed to our lectures at a charge of $15.00.
 To enquire about membership or guest attendances, please contact our Membership Secretary.